 Made using simple everyday ingredients like green chilli and garlic and can be done as quickly as 10-15 minutes.
 Also called hirvi mirchi cha thecha, it stays good in the fridge for 4-5 days when stored in an air-tight container.

 How to make Maharashtrian Green Chilli Thecha

 There are no fixed measurements to this recipe.
-It all goes by your preference and taste.
+It all goes on your preference and taste.
 Still, I am adding measurements to the recipe card, but feel free to change it as required.

 Variations to the recipe

 At times, I like to add a few peanuts.
-Peanuts help in reducing the spice level of the chutney as well gives it a nuttier texture.
+Peanuts help in reducing the spice level of the chutney as well give it a nuttier texture.

 One can add a little asafoetida and sesame seeds too, to this thecha.

 I am using dark green chilies as they have more heat than the lighter green ones.
 If you are looking for less spice, then you can use light green too.
 One can even use the Red ripe chilies in this.
 In fact, while I was in India, the ones which have turned ripe used to make their way into this Thecha.